-The following is an excerpt from a teaching by Jetsunma Ahkon Lhamo called “AA & Buddhism”
+The following is an excerpt from a teaching by Jetsunma Ahkon Lhamo called “The Faults of Cyclic Existence”

 Copyright © Jetsunma Ahkon Norbu Lhamo All rights reserved